Lisfranc Joint Injury

 A Lisfranc joint injury might cause symptoms like the following:

-- Pain in your midfoot, especially tenderness to the touch
+- Pain in your midfoot, especially sore to the touch

 - Swelling or deformity in the middle region of your foot